HelloWallet/saml-generator/README.md

 The Audience of the Assertion Conditions

 -destination
-Destination for saml response, the Recipient for the Subject, and the Audience of the Assertion Conditions if -audience isn't set
+Destination for saml response and the Recipient for the Subject

 -clientId
 The clientId for saml assertion attribute